AlexNa-Holdings/web3pro-extension/README.md

-Based on the Frame extension: https://github.com/floating/frame-extension
+Based on the Frame extension: https://github.com/floating/frame-extension, but heavily modified and improved for the Web3Pro wallet

 ### Build
 ```bash